reactioncommerce/reaction-docs/developer/installation/installation-linux.md

 reaction run
 ```

-**Note that the first run can take a while as it downloads dependencies.
-This is especially true if you are not in North America**
+**Note**: The first run can take a while as it downloads dependencies.
+This is especially true if you are not in North America.

-_The initial admin user for the site is auto generated, and displayed in your console (or see: env variables section to default these)_

-By default the username will be :`admin@localhost` and the password will be: `r3@cti0n`
+_The initial admin user for the site is auto generated, and displayed in your console (or see: env variables section to default these)_ By default the username will be :`admin@localhost` and the password will be: `r3@cti0n`

 ![](/assets/guide-installation-default-user.png)